wolf-off/dom-di/README.md

 ## Common usage example

-  Control can be provided and receved simulteniously Control can contain several dependencies
+  Control can be provided and receved simulteniously.
+  Control can contain several dependencies
 ```
       this.typeName = 'c-control';